-When renting from the private market, you can find different type of houses at different prices.
-All rental agreements made by private renters are different because private renters have the freedom to decide how to charge living expenses (if including them in the rent price or not).
+When renting from the private market, you can find different types of houses at different prices.
+All rental agreements made by private renters are different because private renters have the freedom to decide how to charge the utility costs (meaning, if including them in the rent price or not).
 Also, some apartments might be furnished, others might be unfurnished, and you will need to buy your own furniture and household items.
 Find more information about where to buy these items in the section below "About Kouvola".

 When renting from a private renter you might be responsible of creating your own electricity and internet contracts (More info below in "Examples of internet and electricity providers").
-Water might also be not included in the rent and charged separately on top of the rent cost.
-Water is usually charged as a fixed monthly fee or by usage.
+Water may also not be included in the rent price, and may be charged as a fixed monthly fee or by usage.
 Always remember to ask the renter about these extra costs, while choosing your new accommodation.
-Many renters also might require a home insurance from you and might want a credit check as well.
+Many renters also might require home insurance from you and might want a credit check as well.

-Depending on the area, here some example prices of accommodation from private renters in Kouvola:
+Depending on the area, here some example of accommodation prices from private renters in Kouvola:

-- 1 room apartment: 350-450€
+- 1 room apartment (studio): 350-500€

-- 2 rooms apartment (1 bedroom): 450-550€
+- 2 rooms apartment (1 bedroom): 500-700€

 - 3 rooms apartment (2 bedrooms): 600-800€